100km/pointage100km/doc/CONFIG.md

     - open screen
     - in screen, launch
         - `docker ps -a -q -f name=steenwerck-replicate | xargs -r docker rm -f` to ensure no previous containers
-        - `docker run --rm --name steenwerck-replicate -p 5984:5984 -v ~/steenwerck.conf:/steenwerck.conf -v steenwerck-data:/usr/local/var/lib/couchdb rfc1149/pointage100km replicate checkpoint X`; Stick the post-it with X and the name on the pc;
+        - `docker run --rm --name steenwerck-replicate -p 5984:5984 -v ~/steenwerck.conf:/steenwerck.conf -v steenwerck-data:/usr/local/var/lib/couchdb rfc1149/pointage100km replicate checkpoint X`
+    - stick the post-it with X and the name on the pc;
+    - for checkpoint0, setup 2 PCs and share the connection on the first PC
     - in screen, launch `./couchsync --watch`
     - in screen, launch the appropriate command for getting 3G Internet:
-       - `pon SFR /dev/ttyUSB3` for SFR keys (white) 1, 2, 3, 5
-       - `pon SFR /dev/ttyUSB0` for SFR key (white) 4
-       - `pon BT /dev/ttyUSB2` for Bouygues Télécom keys (black)
-    - !! if X == 6, launch "sudo ./share-connection" in /home/steenwerck
+       - !! if X == 6 || X == 3, no need for USB key, use the wifi network
+       - use `clef[1-7]` scripts (should be in your PATH in /usr/local/bin)
     - detach screen
     - put to sleep.
   - On the 100km website: